-Litigation is expensive.
 Even though divorces are varied, many family law disputes are resolved before commencing a trial.
-Some are settled after trial has commenced but before it is concluded – resulting in even greater expense as your attorney will have fully prepared for your trial, which typically involves a substantial amount of prep time in advance of the trial.
+Some are settled after trial has commenced but before it is concluded – resulting in even greater expense as your family law attorney will have fully prepared for your trial, which typically involves a substantial amount of prep time in advance of the trial.
 Settlements can help families reduce the burdens on their emotions, time, and finances.
 Collaborative divorce and mediation are non-adversarial approaches that recognize that a court proceeding is not always the best way for a marriage to end.
-The goal of both is to minimize conflict and create an agreement that both parties find satisfactory.
-In addition to helping clients from Monmouth County and beyond through these processes, the family law attorneys of Goldstein Law Group serve as arbitrators, mediators, and facilitators in collaborative law and mediation proceedings.
+In addition to helping clients through these processes, the Middlesex and Monmouth County collaborative divorce lawyers at Goldstein Law Group serve as arbitrators, mediators, and facilitators in collaborative law and mediation proceedings.

 Two of our founding partners serve as members of the Early Settlement Panel (ESP), which is a mandatory step required by the family courts in the New Jersey divorce process.
 During the ESP, a neutral mediator(s) listens to each spouse's viewpoint and arguments, and recommends ways in which the spouses could compromise with regard to financial controversies, in an effort to help them “settle early” (i.e.- before the need arises to commence full preparation for a costly trial with uncertain results) – hence, the name, “Early Settlement Panel”.Collaborative Divorce in New Jersey